Atmospheric Temperature Profiles

 Dry Adiabatic Profile

-A profile following the dry adiabatic lapse rate, where potential temperature is constant with height.
+A profile following the dry adiabatic lapse rate (potential temperature constant with height) down to some minimum temperature.

 import Thermodynamics as TD